-- SAF-8.10 Public Facilities for Resilience & Relief.
+SAF-8.11 Public Facilities for Resilience & Relief.
 Prioritize capital improvements and maintenance of public facilities such as fire stations, libraries, senior centers, cultural centers, parks, and recreation centers to ensure that they can function as essential service facilities, respite centers, and local assistance centers providing emergency social and medical services in times of distress (cooling and clean air stations, free air filtration mask distribution, food and vaccine distribution, clean water, testing centers, evacuation/disaster shelters, etc.), and as resilience hubs that empower communities to build resilience.
+Create and distribute education materials regarding access and utilization of resilience hubs.
 Clean energy microgrids should be prioritized at all community-serving facilities that are deemed critical during emergency events.
 In alignment with the ECAP, a minimum of three resilience hubs will be constructed in frontline communities by 2030.
-The City will continue pursuing resources to increase the number of resilience hubs beyond the minimum required, and to ensure that all frontline community members have access to a Resilience Hub. - SAF-8.11 Critical Facilities Locations.
+The City will continue pursuing resources to increase the number of resilience hubs beyond the minimum required, and to ensure that all frontline community members have access to a Resilience Hub.

+- SAF-8.12 Critical Facilities Locations.
 Locate critical facilities, such as hospitals and health care facilities, emergency shelters, fire stations, police stations, emergency command centers, and other emergency service facilities and utilities so as to minimize exposure to flooding, seismic, geologic, wildfire, and other hazards, except those facilities that provide frontline access, such as fire stations in areas of fire hazard.
-If critical facilities must be located in hazard zones, require building construction and materials that minimize hazard, safe access for emergency response vehicles, visible street signs, and adequate infrastructure for emergency scenarios, such as flooding, backup power and water supplies. - SAF-8.12 Critical Facilities Funding.
-Continue to explore funding sources for capital improvements necessary for emergency response, with priority given for fire station improvements.

-- SAF-8.13 Facilities and Climate Impacts.
-Consider climate impacts, risk, and uncertainty in designing and evaluating capital improvement program design and adjust infrastructure design standards and project locations to address asset- and site-specific vulnerabilities. - SAF-8.14 Heat Pumps.
+If critical facilities must be located in hazard zones, require building construction and materials that minimize hazard, safe access for emergency response vehicles, visible street signs, and adequate infrastructure for emergency scenarios, such as flooding, backup power and water supplies. - SAF-8.13 Critical Facilities Funding.
+Continue to explore funding sources for capital improvements necessary for emergency response, with priority given for fire station improvements. - SAF-8.14 Facilities and Climate Impacts.
+Consider climate impacts, risk, and uncertainty in designing and evaluating capital improvement program design and adjust infrastructure design standards and project locations to address asset- and site-specific vulnerabilities. - SAF-8.15 Heat Pumps.
 Equip community-serving facilities with heat pumps instead of energy-intensive air conditioning units.
 Prioritize community-serving facilities in neighborhoods with a high urban heat island index and higher social vulnerability.